msv2017/parcel-3d-tetris/README.md

 # parcel-3d-tetris

-WIP 3D Tetris using only css, javascript and parcel.
+(WIP) 3D Tetris using only css, html5 canvas, javascript and parcel.

 ## Build & Run
 In command line run